OpenSextant/Xponents-Core/README.md

 The `opensextant` python libary offers a similar collection of classes although its not on parity with the Java core here.

+Additional utilities under `org.opensextant.util`

-* FileUtility - dictionary loading, filename tests and tools.
+* `FileUtility` - dictionary loading, filename tests and tools.
 Such things are beyond common resources such as Apache Commons.
-* GeodeticUtility - a convenience library for validating Basics objects and other primitives checks for XY-coordinate systems.
+* `GeodeticUtility` - a convenience library for validating Basics objects and other primitives checks for XY-coordinate systems.
   Limited support for geohashing, as the main use of geohashing in extraction work is inferring precision.
-* GeonamesUtility - a library of tools for testing Geonames-like metadata (e.g., feature codes, types, etc).
+* `GeonamesUtility` - a library of tools for testing Geonames-like metadata (e.g., feature codes, types, etc).
-* TextUtils and UnicodeTextUtils - a wide range of text scrubbing routines not commonly found in other open source libraries.
+* `TextUtils` - a wide range of text scrubbing routines not commonly found in other open source libraries.

 ## Usage